Tony Wilson (musician)

-Anthony Wilson (born 8 October 1947) is a Trinidadian vocalist, bass guitarist and songwriter, best known for his time with soul and funk band Hot Chocolate.
-He co-wrote the Hot Chocolate hits "Love Is Life", "Emma", "Brother Louie" and "You Sexy Thing".
+Anthony Nathaniel Wilson (8 October 1936 – 24 April 2026) was a Trinidad and Tobago vocalist, bass guitarist, and songwriter, best known for his work with soul and funk band Hot Chocolate.
+He co-wrote the Hot Chocolate hits "Love Is Life", "Brother Louie", "Emma", and "You Sexy Thing".

-Career
+Early life and career

-Early career
+Wilson was born in Port of Spain, on 8 October 1936, to Gladys and Wilfred Wilson.
+He was educated at Tranquillity Boys School, and Belmont Secondary School and was involved with music from the age of 16.
+In 1961 Wilson migrated to the United Kingdom where he played with The Flames, The Souvenirs, and The Corduroys.
+In 1963 he recorded a cover version of "How Many Teardrops" by Lou Christie with The Souvenirs, which was released on Decca Records.

-Wilson was born in Trinidad, and was involved with music from the age of 16.
-Some of his first bands were called The Flames, The Souvenirs, and The Corduroys.
-He was a member of the group Soul Brothers, who released three singles.
+Wilson was a member of the group Soul Brothers, who released three singles.
 Wilson worked as a songwriter in the 1960s, and wrote songs such as "Bet Yer Life I Do" (Herman's Hermits), "Heaven Is Here" (Julie Felix), and "Think About Your Children" (Mary Hopkin).
 Wilson met Errol Brown in the late 1960s, as Brown lived in the flat opposite to him.
 They soon formed Hot Chocolate.